Comments

 Please be aware that by clicking the "run" button you are permitting this application to run without the security restrictions normally provided by Java.

 However, the intent of this application is only to create temporary files to permit you to record your speech and upload the result to the VoxForge server.
-We don't collect any information from your PC (though there will be a log entry on the web server when you upload your file).
-Once your close your browser, and your Java Run-time Environment terminates, these files will be removed from your PC.
+We don't collect any information from your PC (though there will be a log entry on the web server when you upload your file, and we use a browser cookie to make multiple submissions easier).
+Once your close your browser, and your Java Run-time Environment terminates, the audio files will be removed from your PC.

 Because the front-end server for "voxforge.org" is on a PC connected to a low-bandwidth Internet connection.
 Whereas "voxforge1.org" is located on a webhoster's server and has a much higher bandwidth connection.
 This is the same server that currently houses the VoxForge Speech Corpus.